MicroEJ/LibraryJava-hoka/hoka/user-manual.rst

 - ``maxSimultaneousConnection`` : the size of the waiting connections array.
 - ``serverSocketFactory`` : the factory used to create a socket at startup.
-  A factory that creates secure socket wrappers for HTTPS can be created by the ``ej.api.ssl`` library (see ``javax.net.ssl.SSLContext``).
+  A factory that creates secure socket wrappers for HTTPS can be instantiated with the ``ej.api.ssl`` library (see ``javax.net.ssl.SSLContext``).
 This parameter is **optional**, its default value is the result of ``ServerSocketFactory.getDefault()``.
-- ``keepAliveDuration`` : used as the ``timeout`` parameter of ``TCPServer``, in milliseconds, connections that fails to send the request within the timeout limit are closed after a "408 Request Timeout" response is sent.
+- ``keepAliveDuration`` : used as the ``timeout`` parameter of ``TCPServer``, in milliseconds.
+Connections that fails to send the request within the timeout limit are closed after a "408 Request Timeout" response is sent.
 This parameter is **optional**, its default value is 60s.

-They can also be used to create an instance of ``TCPServer``, then passed in one of the last two constructors.
+They can also be used to create an instance of ``TCPServer``, which can be passed in one of the last two constructors listed above.

 The other 3 parameters are used by the ``HTTPServer`` class to manage its jobs or by the jobs to process the requests :